cansik/space-stream/README.md

                         Min distance to perceive by the camera.
   --max-distance MAX_DISTANCE
                         Max distance to perceive by the camera.

+performance:
+  --no-parallel         Disable parallel for codec operations.
-  --fastmath            Enable fastmath for codec operations.
+  --no-fastmath         Disable fastmath for codec operations.

 output:
   --stream-name STREAM_NAME